motion/orbit/plan.md

 * stripe home
 * openfin
 * any advanced tech company internal intranet
-* rapportive-like "inline info" for any app on your OS
+* rapportive ("inline related info" for any app on your OS)

 short pitch:

-it's your company intranet as a an upgrade to your mac that provides a unified search and news interface for your company with custom apps. it unifies all your cloud services privately on device (mail, slack, jira, etc...), and then provides powerful tools and interface for seeing whats happening and what you should know at your company.
+it's your company intranet as a an upgrade to your mac that provides a unified search and news interface for your company + custom apps. it unifies all your cloud services privately on device (mail, slack, jira, etc...), and then provides powerful tools and interface for seeing whats happening and what you should know at your company.

 ## features

 * beautiful sidebar to search and explore your company
-* projects, profiles automatically from slack, github, gcal, etc
+* projects, profiles automatically from across integrations
 * nlp search across everything
-* allows you to pin / curate your intranet organization/directory
+* p2p pin / curate your intranet organization/directory

-* beautiful news for whats going on at your company, relevant to you.
+* beautiful news for whats going on at your company, relevant to you

   * using novel, state of the art and well productionized nlp to generate a newspaper daily
-    * from slack convos, to emails, to projects and docs you personally missed
+    * from slack convos, to ticket convos, to emails & docs you didn't catch
-  * summarizes into keywords long conversations, projects, documents
+  * summarizes long conversations into easy headlines + peek into them instantly
   * trending globally interesting items
   * includes showing very accurate related conversations